Internet-Draft Rego Policy in OAuth March 2026

 7.1.
 Policy Retrieval

-When the RS receives an access token with a policy_ref claim, it retrieves the policy using one of the following methods:
+When the token uses the policy_ref claim instead of inline policy content, the RS retrieves the policy using one of the following methods:

 • Fetch from AS: Use the endpoint URL in the policy_ref to retrieve the policy.